 Forearmed with this you can add the right amount of each to a bag, pretty much as you would with fresh food, so 1lb of carrots in a stew equals roughly 6oz dried weight and needs about 10oz of liquid to pump itself up again.

-Larger items like apple rings and similar fruits seem to stay at their best for longest in plastic boxes, whereas root vegetables do very well in bags and take up little room, you can pop them in a draw, they’ll be fine.
+Larger items like apple rings and similar fruits seem to stay at their best for longest in plastic boxes, whereas root vegetables do very well in bags and take up little room, you can pop them in a drawer, they’ll be fine.

 Display In Spice Jars For A Month Or Two

-Herbs I store in the same way as veg with a number of different combinations ready to use.
+Herbs I store in the same way as a veg with a number of different combinations ready to use.
 When needed they get transferred to glass spice jars which look nice on the shelf and keep them in pristine condition for another month or two.

 Other than bay leaves which store best flat.

-I don’t dry meat and never have yet, so I can’t advise on storage, at least not from experience, however I’d start by using airtight containers.
+I don’t dry meat and never have yet, so I can’t advise on storage.
+At least not from experience, however, I’d start by using airtight containers.